 Figure 1.
 Workflow describing scaffold replacement algorithm.
 All rotatable bonds are considered in the ‘target’ ligand.
 Bond combinations are filtered further based on calculated distance between the scaffold exit points.
 Viable bond pairs are then evaluated by rotation of the scaffold while aligned to each of the bond pairs.
 Once bond viability has been determined the replaced part of the molecule is deleted and chemistry rules are assessed.
 If the connections meet the chemistry criteria the new scaffold incorporation is accepted.

 A target scaffold is defined (Figure 1, scaffold).
 Each connection point is labeled with a connection type which corresponds to a list of SMARTS environments which this connection type may participate during a connection.
 When the new ligand is generated using the method described above, the validity of the connection is verified using a SMARTS list for the connection type.
 Extra rules are encoded to deal with nitrogen forming part of a new bond either as part of the scaffold or as part of the ligand.
 If a sp2 nitrogen is connected to a sp3 carbon, or if a sp3 nitrogen is connected to sp2 carbon, then the hybridization of the new bonding atoms can be altered to satisfy the environment.
 A set of SMARTS patterns also determine these rules.
 SMARTS patterns are defined as a list of text strings and a port number that correspond to the label on the hydrogen atom of the scaffold.
+Examples of SMARTs lists used for the triazolinone case study is provided in the Supporting Information.
 This list is read in MOE and scaffold joins which match any of the SMARTS patterns at each port are then recorded in the output database.
 The ligand is only outputted if all the connections of the scaffold to the parts of the original ligand satisfy specified connection environments.
 The ligand outputs are stored in a database with flags as to the adherence of the ligand to the chemistry connection environments.

 As the AUTOSTERE algorithm is capable of systematic scaffold replacement without the need for the user to specific which parts of the target ligand to replace, it is also interesting to consider that if the method was provided with a database containing a list of new scaffolds to potentially incorporate, an effective single target scaffold hopping tool could be generated.
 This method would have the advantage over other scaffold hopping approaches of not having to first determine which parts of the ligand to replace, rather, an exhaustive set of new ligands could be generated which would then be triaged by the structural environment of the original ligand, as is provided by the AUTOSTERE workflow methodology.